 To summarize: Patient matching has become much more important for the executive suite due to new strategic initiatives.
 And it has become much more difficult due to new data sources and business requirements.
 But the very technologies we rely on to match patient records have become overwhelmed by these increasing demands and have rapidly begun to fail.
 And this is simultaneously happening at every healthcare organization in the country.

 With decreased quality of care.
 With drastic implications for patient safety and privacy.
 With millions of dollars of lost revenue each year to denied claims.
 And with increased costs to our healthcare system due to systemic inefficiencies, redundant tests and procedures, and unnecessary IT and labor expenditures.

-In essence, the Verato Universal MPI is the most comprehensive and sophisticated MPI in the country.
-And because it is cloud-based, and because it leverages a “referential matching” architecture, and because it contains demographic data spanning the entire US, it can instantly be deployed as a nationwide patient matching solution.
+Critically, because the Verato Universal MPI is cloud-based, and because it leverages this Referential Matching technology, it can instantly be deployed as a nationwide patient matching solution.